-This was the final day of this wonderful Coast to Coast adventure and we had a beautiful, sunny day in which to enjoy it!
+This was our final day of this wonderful Coast to Coast adventure and we had a beautiful, sunny day in which to enjoy it!
 Paul, our B&B host, drove us back to the Shepherd’s Arms Pub to resume our trek.

 We walked a pleasant trail alongside Nannycatch Beck, a name that sounds as if it came from a Beatrix Potter children’s book.

 This lovely little trail wound through various hills before getting into some rather steep climbs.
 In fact, the climb up to Raven Crag is considered about the steepest on the C2C.

 Once at the top, the effort was worth the view.
 The distant Lakeland fells were peeking out of the clouds as we took in this mountaintop experience.

-Before heading toward the sea, we walked up Dent Hill and sat on the enormous cairn built by hikers over the years, as they contributed a stone to the pile upon reaching the top.
+Before heading toward the sea, we walked up Dent Hill and sat on the enormous cairn built by hikers over the years, as each would contribute a stone to the pile upon reaching the top.

 From this vantage point, we had our first view of the Irish Sea in the far distance.
 Descending through Blackhow Wood we came out at Blackhow Farm.
 A very helpful older gentleman noticed our confusion around the myriad of twists and turns through the farm buildings, gates and small lanes facing us, guiding us through this area and on our way to Moor Row.
 Along the way we passed a sculpture dedicated to Alfred Wainwright, the originator of the Coast to Coast Path.

-Yesterday we were cold and wet yesterday, but today the sun made an appearance.
+We had been cold and wet yesterday, but today the sun made an appearance.
 We were hot and very relieved to see the Dog and Partridge Pub in Sandwitch where we could get a cold drink.
-We soon saw our first sign pointing us in the direction of St. Bees, as we realized that our wonderful trek was about at its end.
+Continuing, we soon saw the first sign pointing us in the direction of St. Bees, realizing that our wonderful trek was about at its end.